 Which scheme you’re better off with depends on your situation.
 Use the childcare calculator to work out which type of support is best for you.

-Your Working Tax Credit or Child Tax Credit will stop straight away if you successfully apply for Tax-Free Childcare.
+If you successfully apply for Tax-Free Childcare, your Working Tax Credit or Child Tax Credit will stop straight away.
+You cannot apply for them again.

 You must tell your employer within 90 days of applying for Tax-Free Childcare to stop your childcare vouchers or directly contracted childcare.
 They’ll then stop giving you new vouchers or directly contracted childcare.